Monday, October 14, 2024

 Isle of Walney - red arrow us, black arrow Piel Island

-There were Grey seal pups just hatched so we kept off the beach but we were walking over dunes and around wee lagoons, popping into bird hides. all along the way were flowers and berries, ferns and bushes.
-My directions might be a bit off but to the west, 14km out in the Irish Sea, we could see a huge wind farm (~90 turbines) and further out a couple of gas rigs (but they were lost in the sea mist).
+There were Grey Seal pups just hatched on the beach so we kept well away but we walked over dunes and around wee lagoons, popping into bird hides.
+All along the way were flowers and berries, ferns and bushes.
+My directions might be a bit off but to the west, 14km out in the Irish Sea, we could see a huge wind farm (~90 turbines) and further out a couple of gas rigs (but thankfully they were lost in the sea mist).

 Further along this beach was the nursery for the seal pups - we kept well away